To begin onboarding and working with data in Splunk Cloud Platform, review the following general steps.

 - Decide on the objective you want to achieve using Splunk Cloud Platform.

 - Identify the data you need in Splunk Cloud Platform to help you complete that objective.

-- After you know the data source, find an add-on in Splunkbase to help you get the data into Splunk Cloud Platform (e.g., Splunk Add-on for Microsoft Windows).
+- After you know the data source, find an add-on in Splunkbase to help you get the data into Splunk Cloud Platform (e.g. the Splunk Add-on for Microsoft Windows).

-- Use Splunk Lantern’s security and observability use case libraries to discover new applications for your data.
+- Use Splunk Lantern’s security, observability and platform use cases to discover new applications for your data.

 If you have any questions regarding data onboarding, check out the Getting Data In section in our community or contact your CSM or CSA.

 Learning the basics

 Use these scripted learning paths to master the basics.
 You don't have to worry about anything going wrong because these paths use sample datasets, so you can get quickly up to speed.